 There are hundreds of rivers.
-There is one Ocean.
+There is one ocean.
 Even if there are different names for the same ocean, the ocean is one.
 Names do not matter.
 The essence matters.
 The substance matters.

 We are all sailors, in search of an exotic shore.
 Our search is so intense that we fail to recognize or appreciate how exotic the place below our feet really is!!!
 The dream merchants sell stories of fanciful lands far, far away.
 We believe in their dreams and take up the sail.
 Until we exhaust ourselves, we seldom find out that the journey itself was unnecessary.
 The dreams that we sailed for were within us, always.
 All we needed to do was just to shut our eyes and go to sleep from this conscious world.
 All we needed to do was just open our eyes within and look inside.
 The treasure chest is not outside of us.
 It always exists within us.
 Period.
 All you need is an inner awakening.
 So, Do Wake Up.
 Rise and Shine!!!

 There was a great dreamer.
 He thrived on selling his dreams.
 Lazy pedestrians stood and listened to the narration of his enchanting dreams and many even bought these dreams from him.
-There was one man who punctually came everyday to listen to his dreams.
+There was one man who punctually came every day to listen to his dreams.
 He used to buy and accumulate dreams.
 His wife got suspicious.
-Where is this guy going everyday, spending all the money that he earns?
+Where is this guy going every day, spending all the money that he earns?
 She followed him and reached the dream seller.
 After every story, her husband paid some money.
 That evening, she cautioned her husband.
-She made him understand that the money that he was spending is emptying their very coffers.
+She made him understand that the money he was spending was emptying their very coffers.
 She and their children have no means for further life.
 He did not change a bit.
 He was so used to his comfortable routine.
 So, he continued his regular ways.
-One day, he knew that his house is not his anymore and he and his family were actually thrown out onto the street.
+One day, he realised that his house was not his anymore and he and his family were actually thrown out onto the street.
 He was homeless and had no money to feed himself and his family.
 He was shaken by reality.
 He went and met the dream seller and told him his real story expecting him to return some of the money that he paid earlier.
 The dream seller said: “I like your story.
 But, I cannot buy it.
 This is your reality.
 Not my dream.
 You yourself must handle your own reality”.

 Do we buy dreams about the future?
 Is someone constantly selling us dreams?
 Beware.
 Stick to your waking reality.
 Life does not happen in the future.
 Life happens NOW.